shchauh/dapr-workshop/README.md

 * An introduction to microservices or containers, though some [background](https://github.com/shchauh/dapr-workshop/blob/master/background.md) is provided
 * A way to learn new programming languages

-> Ignore the Kubernetes section of each HOL
+> Ignore the Kubernetes section of each hans-on lab

 ## Target Audience